knol3j/hashnhedge/site/content/posts/2025/08/ai-trading-bots-losing-billions.md

 ## The Human Element AI Can't Compute

-Markets aren't just mathematical systems—they're social systems.
+Markets aren't just mathematical systems--they're social systems.
 And social systems run on emotions, narratives, and collective psychology that no amount of historical data can predict.

 **What AI Models Can't Process:**
 - The social signaling value of owning certain assets